1970 Lamborghini Espada Series 2

 The Espada was a great success story for Lamborghini with circa 1200 cars built from 1968 to 1978.

 Oldtimer Australia is delighted to offer for sale a 1970 Lamborghini Espada Series 2.

 The factory records note that this particular car was delivered new on the 15th July 1970 to Lamborghini in Great Britain.
 The original colour was ‘oro metallic’ (gold) with a senape interior.
 This is a rare and desirable early Series 2 model Espada with Miura style knock off wheels.

-There is a reasonable history file dating back to 1989 with receipts & photos for the major mechanical works mentioned previously, copies of an Espada owner’s manual & parts manual, an Espada factory sales brochure and other Espada literature that will accompany the car.
+There is a reasonable history file dating back to 1989 with receipts & photos for the major mechanical works mentioned previously, receipts for all of the works just completed, copies of an Espada owner’s manual & parts manual, an Espada factory sales brochure and other Espada literature that will accompany the car.
 There are also two sets of keys, a correct spare wheel and factory jack kit.

 Price is AUD $239,950.

 - 57585 miles